a-sit/PDF-Over/Readme.md

 The signature process with the citizen card is carried out locally.

 During the signature process using ID Austria, the PDF document to be signed is sent to the company A-Trust.
-The storage period and further data protection information for signatures using ID Austria can be found in the [data protection declaration of A-Trust](https://www.a-trust.at/downloads/documents/datenschutzerklaerung.pdf) at.
+The storage period and further data protection information for signatures using ID Austria can be found in the [data protection declaration of A-Trust](https://www.a-trust.at/downloads/documents/datenschutzerklaerung.pdf).